CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

 In this task, you will generate responses using augmented knowledge by leveraging retrieved product documents.
 You will run a script that integrates retrieval-augmented generation (RAG) capabilities to provide relevant and grounded responses based on user queries.

-1. Select **chat_with_products.py** file.
+1. Select the **chat_with_products.py** file.
 This script retrieves product documents and generates a response to a user's question.

     ![](../media/af46.png)

-    - This script contains code to import the required libraries, create a project client, and configure settings
+    - This script contains code to import the required libraries, create a project client, and configure settings.
-    - Code to create the chat function that uses the RAG capabilities
+    - Code to generate the chat function that uses the RAG capabilities.
-    - Finally, add the code to run the chat function
+    - Finally, add the code to run the chat function.

-1. Expand **assets (1)** folder, select  **grounded_chat.prompty (2)**.
-This template instructs how to generate a response based on the user's question and the retrieved documents
+1. Expand the **assets (1)** folder and select **grounded_chat.prompty (2)**.
+This template instructs how to generate a response based on the user's question and the retrieved documents.

     ![](../media/af47.png)

-    - The **chat_with_products.py** script calls this prompt template to generate a response to the user's question
+    - The **chat_with_products.py** script calls this prompt template to create a response to the user's question.

-1. Run the below command in the terminal, to run the script to test your chat app with RAG capabilities.
+1. Run the command below in the terminal to use the script and test your chat app with RAG capabilities.

     ```bash
     python chat_with_products.py --query "I need a new tent for 4 people, what would you recommend?"